 You get the idea.
-You’ve heard of the Boys & Girls Clubs of America, and you’ve heard of Habitat for Humanity.
+You’ve probably already heard of national non-profit organizations like the Boys & Girls Clubs of America and Habitat for Humanity.
 Organizations of that caliber are nearly always accepting and training volunteers.

 You could also let your interests guide your volunteer opportunity search.

 Volunteer Options for High School Students Based on Interests: